Pavan2280/pes_pd/README.md

 3. **Dependencies**: Ensure you have all the necessary dependencies mentioned in the PDF installed on your system.

-4. **Run the Installation Script**: After following the instructions, you'll need to execute the installation script as specified in the PDF guide.

-5. **Verify Installation**: Confirm that Openlane is correctly installed by running a test command or checking the version.(Check Day 1 content in order to verify installation.)
+4. **Verify Installation**: Confirm that Openlane is correctly installed by running a test command or checking the version.(Check Day 1 content in order to verify installation.)

 </details>